Regional Travel Demand Management Study

 Travel Demand Management (TDM) describes a wide range of strategies that support the most efficient use of the transportation system by making personal travel options more flexible, clear, or convenient.
 These strategies can include promoting travel options like transit, biking, walking, and ridesharing.
 They can also make it possible to shift from peak-period congested corridors to off-peak periods, or eliminate trips altogether through strategies like telework.

-The study aims to understand:
+The study aimed to understand:

 - How TDM can support regional planning goals and objectives